KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: True

-Controls if kdesrc-build will include known dependencies of this module in its build, without requiring you to mention those dependencies (even indirectly).
+Controls if kde-builder will include known dependencies of this module in its build, without requiring you to mention those dependencies (even indirectly).